runloopai/demo-code-understanding-mcp/README.md

-# A Simple MCP Server written in Python, running remotely via Runloop devboxes
+# A Simple MCP Server written in Python, running remotely via Runloop Devboxes

 See the [Quickstart](https://modelcontextprotocol.io/quickstart) tutorial for more information.